Chart Color Schemes

 Health performance in Burdekin is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most frequent medical conditions are arthritis (10.5% of residents) and mental health issues (6.7%).
-Sixty-six point three percent of residents report having no medical ailments, similar to the Rest of Qld figure of 66.2%.
-The area has a higher proportion of residents aged 65 and over at 23.9% (1,889 people).
+The most common medical conditions are arthritis (10.5%) and mental health issues (6.7%).
+About 66.3% report no medical ailments, similar to the Rest of Qld's 66.2%.
+Around 23.9% (~1,889 people) are aged 65 and over.

 Frequently Asked Questions - Health